 - Sign Ruler: Uranus

 - Color: Bronze

 - Characteristics: Original, tolerant, charitable, independent, practical

 Other Mythological Lore

-In classical Greek mythology, Aquarius is sometimes associated with Ganymede, but other accounts associate the constellation with Deucalion, the son of Prometheus, who managed to escape the flood sent by Zeus to punish mankind for its sins.
-Being a favourite of Zeus, the supreme god warned Deucalion of the impending disaster, and advised him to build an ark, and to also take his wife Pyrrha onboard so that they might escape the flood.
+In classical Greek mythology, Aquarius is sometimes associated with Ganymede, but other accounts associate this fascinating constellation with Deucalion, the son of Prometheus, who managed to escape the flood sent by Zeus to punish mankind for its sins.
+Being a favorite of Zeus, the supreme god warned Deucalion of the impending disaster and advised him to build an ark, and to also take his wife Pyrrha onboard so that they might escape the flood.

 In ancient Egyptian accounts, Aquarius is associated with Hapi, the benevolent god of the Nile River who caused the Nile to flood every year, thereby sustaining the people.
 In Egyptian depictions, Aquarius as the Water Bearer is almost always shown holding the Norma Nilotica, a device used by the god Hapi to measure the depth of the Nile River.